 Did you know that there are many different types of racism?
-When we talk about racism, we often think of those hurtful comments or actions from one person to another.
+When we talk about racism, we often think of explicit, hurtful comments or actions from one person to another.
 While that's definitely a form of racism, there's more to it.
 A person's race, ethnicity, culture, or religion can impact their entire life in various ways.
-You may be more familiar with interpersonal racism but the world functions on larger structural racism.
+You may be more familiar with interpersonal racism, but the world functions on larger structural racism.

 Interpersonal Forms of Racism